National Office

 With effect from 11 July 2025, your NSW Division Councillors are:

-The NT Division of the Australian Institute of Company Directors has an Interim NT Council to assist in providing guidance and strategic input into the direction of the Division.
-The Council also approves upgrades of membership.
+The NT Division of the Australian Institute of Company Directors has a NT Council to assist in providing guidance and strategic input into the direction of the Division.
+The Council also considers some applications for membership of the Institute, including transition between membership statuses, as required by the Board.

-Nominations are now invited to fill two (2) vacancies on the NT Division Council.
+Two (2) candidates have been nominated to fill two (2) positions on the NT Division Council.

-Enquiries and requests for a Nomination Form can be obtained from James Pedersen, State Manager – SA and NT by calling +61 8 8236 2825 or email ntdivisionelection@aicd.com.au.
+If you are a member of the AICD and have not yet received details on how to vote, please contact James Pedersen, State Manager – SA and NT by calling +61 8 8236 2825 or email ntdivisionelection@aicd.com.au.

 Council Members